waterbug/pangalactic.core/NOTES_ON_DATAGRID.md

     + 'schema': list of data element ids
     + 'data': its internal list, a list of entity oids
   - methods:
-    + serialize (returns a list of dicts)
-    + dump (save to a .tsv file)
-    + load (read from a .tsv file)
-  - history tracking (for undo):
-    + entity-level history:  `ent_histz` cache
-    + edits are tracked by cell for each user
-    + cell-specific undo (as long as the edit is not "obe" -- i.e. no other edits have a later time-date stamp)
+    + "cell-specific" undo based on Entity 'undo' method, which uses the Entity's history (as long as the edit is not "obe" -- i.e. no other edits have a later datetime stamp)

 * GridTreeView(QTreeView)
   - cells addressable by row + column